chanielm/Elevens/README.md

+## 3/25/2025
+- Changed the method cards are selected

 ## 3/20/2025
-- All 'ElevensGame' methods implemented to an extent
+- All 'ElevensGame' methods implemented
   - ValidMovePossible
 - Changed how cards are displayed visually (using numbers and icons instead of words)